top of page

 Lt.
 Gail Halvorsen, the “Candy Bomber”

-The Berlin Airlift is valued by today’s military.
-It is saluted as a benchmark for humanitarian airlift.
-During the Tattoo held at the Travis Air Museum and the Travis Air Force Base’s flight line, Col. Lyn Sherlock, 60th Air Mobility Wing commander, joined Retired Col. Gail S. Halvorsen, also known as the "Candy Bomber," in saluting the American Flag.
-The flag was present to Col. Halvorsen on behalf of the Base in recognition of his achievements.
+During the 2004 Tattoo at the Travis Air Museum and Travis Air Force Base flight line, Col. Lyn Sherlock, 60th Air Mobility Wing commander, joined Retired Col. Gail S. Halvorsen, famously known as the “Candy Bomber,” in a ceremonial salute to the American flag.

 Candy Bomber honored at Travis AFB 2004 Tattoo